SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 If you want to specify an explicit access level for a custom type, do so at the point that you define the type.
 The new type can then be used wherever its access level permits.
-For example, if you define a private class, that class can only be used as the type of a property, or as a function parameter or return type, in the source file in which the private class is defined.
+For example, if you define a file private class, that class can only be used as the type of a property, or as a function parameter or return type, in the source file in which the file private class is defined.

 The access control level of a type also affects the default access level of that type's :newTerm:`members`